mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 * When a host detects an invalid segment or sequence number
 * To clear a "half-open" connection (where one side has closed but the other hasn't)

+Can indicate a TCP RST attack where an actor tries to interrupt communication between two adresses

 ## Demo

     * Avoir 2 ELB qui pointe sur une application sur 2 régions différentes